 I had been meeting weekly to pray with Jamie and Kristin, a couple of Christian sisters from church.
-Jamie serves as Children’s Ministry Director, and Kristin is on the Worship Team.
+Jamie serves is our Children’s Ministry Director and Kristin was on the Worship Team at that time.

 Praying on the morning of Wednesday, May 23rd, a call came through on my cell.
 It was Jamie’s sweet voice calling with an important message – a message from God:

 “Hi Doris, have you got a minute?
 I have some news for you, a job opportunity you might

 She proceeded to share with me the details of the position (with a bit of a chuckle I might add, since she had “inside info” namely, my prayer request):